Ghosts of the Elevated Railroads Tour

-Join us on a special tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.
+Join us for a very special tour that will dive into the history of some of Manhattan’s long-lost Elevated Railroad Lines.

-Your expert guide Michael will guide you along former downtown sections of the 2nd Avenue and 3rd Avenue Elevated Railroads, as well as the trains that ran across the Brooklyn Bridge until 1940.
+Your expert guide and train enthusiast Michael Morgenthal will guide you along former downtown sections of the 2nd Avenue and 3rd Avenue Elevated Railroads, as well as the trains that ran across the Brooklyn Bridge until 1940.
+See the history of the elevated train lines up close!

-As we walk the streets of lower Manhattan, Chinatown and the Lower East Side, we will identify and examine the remnants of the former railroads, some of which still stand on our 21st Century streets.
-We will explore the desperate need for rapid transit in mid-19th century downtown Manhattan, a need that led various entrepreneurs to develop and build the elevated trains.
-Even Tammany Hall got in on the action, and tried to scuttle all other plans for rapid transit downtown.
+As we stroll the streets of lower Manhattan, Chinatown and the Lower East Side, we will identify and examine the remnants of the former railroads, some of which still stand on our 21st Century streets.
+We will explore the desperate need for rapid transit in mid-19th-century downtown Manhattan, a need that led various entrepreneurs to develop and build the elevated trains.
+Even Tammany Hall got in on the action and tried to scuttle all other plans for rapid transit downtown.
 (Tammany failed.)

 Along the way, we will discuss the problems that the Els helped solve, and the problems they caused, from their inception in 1867 to their final razing in 1955.
 The Els transformed Manhattan as never before, allowing poor immigrants an avenue to escape, if even for a day, the horrible conditions of the Five Points and Lower East Side.